irishtechie/LearningKubernetes/Journey/001/Readme.md

 # Day 1 of 100DaysOfKubernetes

 It's taken me a while to get to Day 1 on this journey.
 For Day 1/100 I thought that I would create a 'Terminology Primer'.
 The aim of this is to help people who are just beginning their Kubernetes journey to get familiar with the various terms that they will encounter.

+I've spent some time over the last few days researching some terms and documenting them here.

 I'll be using this as a reference for my own learning.
 It will evolve over time with additions and updates as I learn more.

 ## Terminology Primer